HovChen/MMLNB/README.md

     └── descriptions.csv
 ```

-- The descriptions CSV files should contain the pathology descriptions and corresponding image file names (columns: file_name, description, class, where class values are PD, D, or U).
+- The descriptions CSV files should contain the pathology descriptions and corresponding image file names (columns: file_name, description, class, where class values are PD, D, or UD).

 ## Training and Testing